13Dominik/mail-generator/README.md

 <img src ="Images/Zalozone_konto_komunikat.png" > <br>
 On the terminal you will see this:<br><br>
 <img src ="Images/Zalozone_konto_terminal_komunikat.png" > <br>
-On your project folder will be created file saved_accounts.txt.Data about all created accounts will be saved to this file.<br><br>
+On your project folder will be created file saved_accounts.txt.It means,everything is fine and account is ready to use.Data about all created accounts will be saved to this file.<br><br>
 <img src ="Images/Zalozone_konto_saved_accounts.png" > <br>

 When after refreshing page you see this:<br><br>